buildkite/cli/README.md

 # Sets up your credentials
 bk configure

-# Runs a build entirely locally for development (requires the buildkite-agent to also be installed)
-bk local run

-# Opens the current pipeline in your browse
+# Opens the current pipeline in your browser
 bk browse

+# List the pipelines that you have access to
+bk pipelines list

-# Triggers a build via the cli
+# Triggers a build for the current directory's commit and branch
 bk build create

-# Lists pipelines that you have access to
+# Runs the current directory's pipeline steps locally (requires the buildkite-agent to be installed)
-bk pipelines list
+bk local run

-# Creates a .buildkite/pipeline.yml with queue=default and no-op step
-# Also creates a bk pipeline for the current project, and sets up webhooks in GitHub/Bitbucket
+# Sets up your current git project directory for Buildkite, creating a .buildkite/pipeline.yml file, a pipeline in Buildkite, and setting up the webhooks on GitHub or Bitbucket
 bk init
 ```